Tripurantaka: Legend

-Lord Shiva immediately regretted his act of releasing arrow, since he had forgotten to protect Maya, a great devotee of his.
+Shiva immediately regretted his decision to release the arrow, since he had forgotten to protect Maya, a great devotee of his.
 Realising this, Nandi raced ahead of the arrow and informed Maya of the impending doom.
-Instantly, Maya fled Tripura, leaving behind the great city he had constructed, which was immediately reduced to ashes, along with its inhabitants, the Asuras, by the great arrow of Shiva.
-This destruction of Tripura, led to the appellation Tripurantaka (त्रिपुरान्तक), for Shiva.
+Instantly, Maya fled Tripura, leaving behind the great city he had constructed, which was immediately reduced to ashes, along with its inhabitants, the asuras, by the great arrow of Shiva.
+This destruction of Tripura, led to the appellation Tripurantaka, for Shiva.